 In this demo, ECOPOWER will launch the solar PSS offer to its member base of 50,000 Flemish citizens.
 The PSS will then be implemented in the households signed up for the offer.

-This demonstrator is a large-scale market replication experiment for 1) residential market acceptance of solar PSS value propositions; 2) operational process for scaling up solar PSS in individual households at regional level.
+This demonstrator is a large-scale market replication experiment for 1) residential market acceptance of solar PSS value propositions; 2) operational process for scaling up solar PSS in individual households at the regional level.

 Go to next topic.